Ossie Awards Rules

-If hyperlinks are used to submit entries, a copy of the link should be submitted in a Word document through the standard entry procedure.
-Links should not be submitted in the entry form.
+Please use the URL option in the "Story Link" space at the bottom of the entry form if your work is published online.
+A copy of the link should also be submitted in a Word document through the standard entry procedure.
 Any links used should be specific and enduring – otherwise entries will not be able to be judged.

 The judges reserve the right to eliminate entries on technical grounds.

 1. The judges reserve the right to decline to award a prize in any category;

 2. Individuals and institutions agree to accept the decision of the JERAA Executive as final in all awards;

 3. Each entry can be submitted in only one category.
 All winning entries will also be considered for the Outstanding Contribution award.

 4. The Outstanding Contribution award will be awarded at the JERAA Executive’s discretion to an entry deemed to be of an exceptional quality.
 It will not necessarily be awarded every year.